Rohit909-creator/Heard-It/ReadMe.md

 **Heard-it** is an advanced audio-based wakeword and phrase detection engine designed to not just detect specific hotwords, but also understand **commands** and **phrases**.
 Built with deep learning at its core, this framework is designed for real-time, on-device audio inference and training.

-> 🚧 *This project is a work in progress – with exciting features in development, including customizable classification from rich audio embeddings.*
+> 🚧 *This project is a work in progress – with exciting features in development, including customizable classification from rich audio embeddings.
+Although there are trial versions of this available here*

 ---